 Alternative and experimental treatments

 Long-term antibiotic therapy

-Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe several antibiotics at once.
-They sometimes prescribe other drugs as well, for months or sometimes years.
-Some doctors initiate treatment with intravenous antibiotics, to maximise tissue saturation in certain organs like the heart.
+Some doctors who treat long-term Lyme disease patients privately – most of whom work outside the UK – prescribe long term antibiotics for patients whose symptoms have not cleared up after standard courses of antibiotics.
+They may prescribe other drugs as well, intravenous antibiotics or combined antibiotic therapies.
+Treatments may last months.

 Antimicrobial herbal therapy

-- the Cowden Protocol, based on herbs from the rainforst used by native Americans to treat Lyme disease for generations, and
+- Cowden Protocol, claimed to be based on herbs from the rainforst used by native Americans to treat Lyme disease for generations

-- the Buhner Protocol, developed by a herbalist who has experimented with his own protocol for Lyme and co-infections, and
+- Buhner Protocol, developed by a herbalist who has experimented with his own protocol for Lyme and co-infections